sayeda-chattopadhyay/sayeda-chattopadhyay/README.md

 Many years of experience in banking and service sectors taught me to take challenges and underdstand clients´/ customers´ needs, goals and pain points with empathy.
 My previous experiences also help me to develop solutions tailored to specific needs of the clients.

 I aim to create solutions which are easily accessible to users of all ages and backgrounds including those who are having physical or cognitive limitations in their life.
+I believe in the power of simplicity and inclusivity to create impactful and user-friendly digital experiences.

 - :woman_student: Currenty I am studying front end development at Noroff.